Pound dips on dollar strength; UK service PMIs hit 10-month low | Business

 Pound dips on dollar strength; UK service PMIs hit 10-month low

-The pound was a touch lower versus the dollar and euro on Thursday, hurt by dollar strength, while investors weighed up the extent to which easing fears around the Omicron variant of COVID-19 would translate into economic gains.
+The pound slipped versus the dollar and euro on Thursday, hurt by dollar gains after the Fed meeting minutes, while investors weighed up the extent to which easing fears around the Omicron variant of COVID-19 would translate into economic gains.
 Risk-sensitive currencies such as the British pound, Australian dollar and Canadian dollar were down on the day versus the U.S. dollar, which was boosted late on Wednesday and overnight by the minutes of the Fed's December meeting being more hawkish than expected.

 These sparked worries about faster than expected monetary policy tightening as they showed that a "very tight" job market and unabated inflation might require the Fed to raise rates sooner than expected.
 Services PMI data came in slightly higher than the preliminary "flash" reading, but still showed that Britain's services sector suffered its biggest loss of momentum last month since the country was last in lockdown, with the index falling to a ten-month low as the spread of the Omicron variant of coronavirus hammered hospitality and travel.